chriskottom/chriskottom.com-legacy/source/_posts/2014-04-07-building-your-own-baseline-vagrant-box.markdown

 Next, you'll need to install a [Vagrant][1] box to serve as the starting point for your own.
 These can be found at the old [Vagrantbox.es][6], which is a public directory of privately hosted boxes, or the new [VagrantCloud][7], which is currently in beta and looks like it will be a box hosting service using a free-paid hybrid business model similar to [GitHub][8].
 I generally use Ubuntu Server for production deployments, so I'm starting with a the most recent long-term support (LTS) version of that which happens to be 12.04 Precise Pangolin.
 In order to save myself some time, I created a base box with a baseline set of software packages installed and configured to save myself time during provisioning and called it `chriskottom-precise64.box` and added it to [Vagrant][1] with the command:

 {% codeblock lang:bash %}
-vagrant box add --name precise64 http://files.vagrantup.com/precise64.box
+vagrant box add precise64 http://files.vagrantup.com/precise64.box
 {% endcodeblock %}

 ## Step 3: Set Up Bundler ##